 - Provide an email address

 - Provide your identification number from either your Minnesota driver's license, your Minnesota ID card or the last four (4) digits of your Social Security number

 If you can't provide an email address and one of the identification numbers listed above, you cannot apply online and must submit a paper application.

 By mail, email, FAX or in person

-You need to complete and submit an Federal Postcard Application (PDF).
+You need to complete and submit a federal postcard application (PDF, 1MB).
 Your spouse, parent, sibling or child older than 18, may complete and submit the form for you.

 Use one of the following methods to complete the form:

 Submit your application by mail, FAX or in person to our contact information at the top right of the page.
 Or you can email it to us at email@example.com.

 Regardless of how you received the ballot, you must return your voted ballot by mail to the election official the ballot was received from.

 Frequently asked questions